 The School of Mathematical Sciences of Queen Mary University of London invite applications for a PhD project commencing either in September 2019 for students seeking funding, or at any point in the academic year for self-funded students.
-Please note that the deadline for funded applications was the 31st of January 2018 unless otherwise noted, and that applications for studentships to study these projects will no longer be accepted.
+Please note that the deadline for funded applications is 31 January 2019 for most funded studentships, or 14 January 2019 if you wish to be considered for the Alan Turing Institute studentship.

 The School of Mathematical Sciences is committed to the equality of opportunities and to advancing women’s careers.
 As holders of a Bronze Athena SWAN award we offer family friendly benefits and support part-time study.
 Further information is available here.
 We strongly encourage applications from women as they are underrepresented within the School.

 The School welcomes applications from candidates applying through the China Scholarship Council (CSC) funding scheme.
 We currently have several students who are studying with us under this scheme, and are always keen to hear from more potential applicants.